 Proper ventilation

-Good ventilation is crucial during mold removal.
+Good ventilation is crucial during mold remediation.
 It helps control humidity levels and dries out damp areas.
 You can use fans and dehumidifiers to improve air circulation.

 This not only removes existing mold but also prevents new growth.
-Proper airflow must be maintained throughout the removal and drying process.
+Proper airflow must be maintained throughout the remediation and drying process.

 Removal of mold-infested materials